-The Social Work Department of Nazareth College of Rochester, New York, invites applications for a one year faculty position at the rank of Clinical Assistant Professor to begin August 2019.
+The Social Work Department of Nazareth College of Rochester, New York, invites applications for a one year faculty position at the rank of Clinical Assistant Professor.
 The department seeks candidates committed to teaching excellence who will contribute to the college’s commitment to a diverse and inclusive environment.
 The successful candidate will be responsible for teaching in both the undergraduate and the graduate program.

 Nazareth College, an independent, comprehensive institution with 2000 undergraduate and 800 graduate students, prepares its graduates to serve local and global communities through a wide range of liberal arts and professional programs.
 Nazareth seeks to hire teacher-scholars with a demonstrated commitment to excellent teaching, student success, and civic engagement, and an understanding of the educational benefits of ethnic and racial diversity in the campus community.
 The college is located minutes from downtown Rochester, New York, a city noted for its rich arts and cultural community and its international businesses and industry.
 Applications from candidates from diverse backgrounds are encouraged.